 Psalm 63:1

-Rather than coercion, it is better to lead children with genuine humility and awe for everything God does.
-When adults are hungry for more of God, their children will catch it.
-As children pursue the Giver and not the gift, they will fall in love.
+It is best to lead children with genuine humility and awe for everything God does.
+When adults are hungry for more of God, their children will mirror it.
+As children pursue the Giver and not spiritual gift, they will fall in love.

 Who among the gods is like you, LORD?
 Who is like you— majestic in holiness, awesome in glory, working wonders?